StuntsPT/Structure_threader/docs/usage.md

 You can use any order you like using this scheme.
 Also note that the "split bars" that split the populations in your plot will correspond to the number provided in column 2.

-## Using an "indfile"
+## Using an `indfile`
-The "indfile" works in a similar fashion to the "popfile" but discriminates each individual sample in the output file.
+The `indfile` works in a similar fashion to the `popfile` but discriminates each individual sample in the output file.
 This file can be provided with the --ind option and is particularly useful when you have no knowledge of the populations or when individuals from the same population are not clustered together in the input file.

  This file can have between one and up to three columns: